Catfish Hunter: Later life

 He returned to his farm in Hertford where he grew soybeans, corn, peanuts, and cotton, and was a spokesman for diabetes awareness.
 Hunter noticed arm weakness while hunting in the winter of 1997–1998.
 He was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease.
+When ESPN SportsCentury did their Fifty Greatest Athletes of the 20th Century in 1999, Hunter talked about ALS during Lou Gehrig's episode in May of that year.
+It would be one of Hunter's last interviews.

 Hunter died at his home in Hertford on September 9, 1999, at age 53, a year after his ALS diagnosis.
 A month before his death, on August 8, Hunter fell and hit his head on concrete steps at home.
 He was unconscious for several days after the fall, but he had returned home from that hospitalization when he died.
 Hunter is interred at Cedarwood Cemetery in Hertford, adjacent to the field where he played high school baseball.